InderParmar/Tailor4Job/CONTRIBUTING.md

 ---

-Thank you for helping improve Tailor4Job!
+### Thank you for helping improve Tailor4Job!

+This updated guide includes the new CI setup and how contributors can use it effectively.